multiversx/mx-exchange-docs/docs/xmex-and-energy/utility.md

 5% of the xMEX emissions will go to Energy holders.
 There is no need to stake your xMEX.
 Just holding it in the wallet is enough to earn rewards.

-## ⚡️ xLaunchpad Tickets

-There are two different tier systems.
-One is based on staked EGLD, while the other is based on xExchange Energy.

 ## ⚡️ Governance Power

 You are able to vote on xExchange governance proposals, based on your Energy.